Obtain Justice for Your Loved One’s Wrongful Death

-Call one of our experienced Kansas attorneys if you’ve lost a loved one to another party’s carelessness.
-Our Kansas City, MO, wrongful death attorney can help you pursue compensation so you can grieve without suffering the consequences.
+Call us if you’ve lost a loved one to another party’s negligence.
+Our Kansas City, MO, wrongful death attorney can help you pursue compensation so you can grieve without suffering the consequences of not taking immediate action.
 Let us help you!

 Why do I need a Wrongful Death Attorney in Kansas City, MO?

-Here are more reasons why you should hire our Kansas City, MO, wrongful death lawyer:
+Here are more reasons why you should hire our Kansas City, MO, wrongful death lawyers:

 - Policy change is the goal: We want to prevent more wrongful death cases.
 To put the entities at fault to justice, they often implement long-term policies that prevent such tragedies from happening again.

 - Multiple awards and recognitions: Ashley was chosen in 2012 to receive the Rising Star Award at the Women’s Justice Awards.
-Missouri judges and her peers selected Ashley.
-Ashley was nominated to the National Trial Lawyers Association’s Top 40 Under 40 list from 2012 to 2015 and was honored by Missouri Lawyers Weekly as one of Missouri’s “Up & Coming” attorneys in 2012.
-Ashley was also recognized as one of Kansas City Business Journal’s Best of the Bar from 2013 to 2016 and a Missouri and Kansas Super Lawyer from 2012 to 2016.
+She was selected for this award by Missouri judges and her peers.
+Ashley was on the National Trial Lawyers Association’s Top 40 Under 40 list from 2012 to 2020 and was honored by Missouri Lawyers Weekly as one of Missouri’s “Up & Coming” attorneys in 2012.
+Ashley was also recognized as one of Kansas City Business Journal’s Best of the Bar from 2013 to 2016.
+She has also been designated as a Super Lawyer from 2015 through 2023.
+In 2019, Ashley was awarded the Legal Champion award by Missouri Lawyers Media.
+Additionally, Ashley was selected to receive Missouri Lawyers Media’s Litigation Practitioner award in 2023.

-Our wrongful death lawyer has helped many grieving families whose elderly loved ones have suffered from neglectful nursing homes.
+Our law firm has helped many grieving families whose loved ones have suffered due to the negligence of others.
 We’ll ensure you receive the compensation you deserve and get justice for your loved one’s death.
 Get in touch today to find out how we can help you.

 What is Wrongful Death?